-If, for any reason, the University/Institute/Organisation is unable to fill the places at an event, the event may be cancelled or postponed as appropriate by mutual agreement.
+If, for any reason, the University/Institute/Organisation is unable to fill the places at an event, the event may be cancelled or postponed, as appropriate.

-There will be no charge for postponements/cancellation if alternative work on that date can be found.

-If the workshop is cancelled/postponed between 42 and 14 days before the event and no further work is secured, the University/Institute/Organisation will be liable for 50% of the agreed fee; cancellation between 14 and 7 days notice will normally incur payment of 75% of agreed fee.
+If the workshop is cancelled the University/Institute/Organisation will be liable to pay 50% of the agreed fee.

+Cancellation with between 14 and 7 days notice of the scheduled date will normally incur payment of 75% of agreed fee.

 Cancellation within a week of planned delivery will incur the full fee to be paid.

-Any travel or accommodation expenses already incurred in relation to the postponed workshop will be payable by the University/Institute/Organisation.
+At any stage, travel or accommodation expenses already incurred in relation to the postponed workshop will be payable by the University/Institute/Organisation.

-o: , , , , , , , , , , , , , , , , , , , · - · · · · · · · · · · · Signed on behalf of t Irainina for Universifies: .
-Date 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5
+Signed on behalt of Iraining for Universities: Date

+č č

 Print Name: Dr Margaret Collins.

+Ç

-Signed on behalf of (organisation) Date
+Signed on behalf of (organisation) : Date

+Drink Name of

 Print Name:

-Director: Dr Margaret Collins + https://TrainingForUniversities.com + PO Box 5157, Cardiff, CF5 9BB
+Director: Dr Margaret Collins ♦ https://TrainingForUniversities.com ♦ PO Box 5157, Cardiff, CF5 9BB